saiumesh-apty/go_wire_example/README.md

-This is repository helps us to understand how to use Wire (Dependency Injection)
+This is repository helps us to understand how to use Wire (Dependency Injection) inspired from this [article](https://hellokoding.com/crud-restful-apis-with-go-modules-wire-gin-gorm-and-mysql/)

 ## Helpful resources